 Not all CTEPH patients are eligible for this surgery.
-Balloon Pulmonary Angioplasty and medications are also available for CTEPH patients if a patient is not a candidate for the PTE surgery or if PH remains after the surgery.
+Balloon pulmonary angioplasty (BPA) and medications are also available for CTEPH patients who are not candidates for PEA surgery or who continue to have pulmonary hypertension after surgery.

 Pulmonary rehabilitation helps patients regain strength and endurance following treatment for a pulmonary embolism.
 Patients exercise under the guidance of respiratory therapists and attend education sessions to learn about breathing techniques, medications, oxygen therapy, etc.

 To make an appointment to discuss treatment for pulmonary embolism or CTEPH, call the University of Michigan Cardiovascular Call Center at 888-287-1082 or visit our Make a Cardiovascular Appointment page, where you can earn what to expect when you call us.